-The first, and easiest way to declutter toys is to simply get rid of the toys that are no longer loved.
+When looking into how to decide what toys to get rid of, start by getting rid of the toys that are no longer loved.
 Take a day to go through all your children’s toys and books.
 Anything that is broken, ripped, or outgrown can be thrown away or donated.
 You should also look for any duplicates and decide if you need more than one.

 Another great way to get rid of unloved toys is to practice hiding one to three toys a month that you suspect your kids don’t play with anymore.
 If during that time they don’t ask about the toys or search for them, you can get rid of them.
 It’s a great way to declutter and get rid of unused toys without risking getting rid of toys your children really love.